HumanSignal/label-studio/docs/source/guide/ml.md

 If the model has not been trained yet, do the following to get predictions to appear:
 1. Start labeling data in Label Studio.
 2. Return to the **Machine Learning** settings for your project and click **Start Training** to start training the model.
-3. In the data manager for your project, select the tasks that you want to get predictions for and select **Retrieve predictions** using the drop-down actions menu.
+3. In the data manager for your project, select the tasks that you want to get predictions for and select **Retrieve predictions** using the drop-down actions' menu.
 Label Studio sends the selected tasks to your ML backend.
 4. After retrieving the predictions, they appear in the task preview and Label stream modes for the selected tasks.

 You can also retrieve predictions automatically by loading tasks.
 To do this, enable `Retrieve predictions when loading a task automatically` on the **Machine Learning** settings for your project.
 When you scroll through tasks in the data manager for a project, the predictions for those tasks are automatically retrieved from the ML backend.
 Predictions also appear when labeling tasks in the Label stream workflow.

 !!! note
     For a large dataset, the HTTP request to retrieve predictions might be interrupted by a timeout.
-If you want to **get all predictions** for all tasks in a dataset from connected ML backends, make a [POST call to the predictions endpoint of the Label Studio API](/api/#operation/api_predictions_create) for each task to prompt the ML backend to create predictions for the tasks.
+If you want to **get all predictions** for all tasks in a dataset from connected ML backends, make a [POST call to the predictions' endpoint of the Label Studio API](/api/#operation/api_predictions_create) for each task to prompt the ML backend to create predictions for the tasks.

 If you want to retrieve predictions manually for a list of tasks **using only an ML backend**, make a POST request to the `/predict` URL of your ML backend with a payload of the tasks that you want to see predictions for, formatted like the following example: